-‘He Will Not Divide Us’ Flag Stolen By 4chan In ‘Great Meme War’ Battle
+‘He Will Not Divide Us’ Flag Stolen By 4chan in ‘Great Meme War’ Battle

 — Shia LaBeouf (@thecampaignbook) March 8, 2017

-LaBeouf finally chose to move the installation to an undisclosed location (at the time), changing the work into a flag streamed live.
+Lebeouf finally chose to move the installation to an undisclosed location (at the time), changing the work into a flag streamed live.
 However, just a couple days after the move, 4chan users struck once again, and the flag was stolen.

 So how did 4chan find and steal the He Will Not Divide Us flag?